Greetings feline fanciers! Skye Blake here, continuing the trail toward understanding CBD for cats.

 Is CBD Safe for Cats?

-Safety is an ongoing question with CBD products because they’re so new for animals.
-It’s important for your special buddy right?
+Safety is an ongoing question with CBD products because they’re use is so new for animals.
+It’s important for your feline friend, right?

 Since it’s been studied with people and lab animals, assumptions are made that similar benefits, side effects, and long-term effects are the same for cats.